Shapes and dynamic regimes of a polar active fluid droplet under confinement: Introduction

 \section{Introduction}

 Active matter comprises systems in which the constituents building-blocks are capable of continuously converting chemical energy into mechanical work \cite{marchetti,ramaswamy}.
 An important paradigm of active matter are fluids of self propelled rod-like units with the tendency to assemble, giving rise to liquid crystals with nematic or polar order \cite{marchetti2}.
 Instances of these hierarchical soft structures (often termed active gels \cite{joanny}) are ubiquitous in nature and range from bacterial or algae suspensions \cite{arci,cates_rev} to mixtures of cytoskeletal filaments (such as actin or microtubules) and molecular motors \cite{sriram}.
 The interaction of these internal entities with each other and with the surrounding medium produces mechanical stress causing a surprising number of non-equilibrium effects, such as collective motion at large scales \cite{julicher,sumino,surrey}, spontaneous flows \cite{dogic,kruse}, turbulence at low Reynolds number \cite{wensink,alert} and exotic rheological responses \cite{fielding,clement,saintillan}.
-This instability ultimately depends upon the nature of the forces generated by the active particles, whether they are contractile (pulling fluid inwards longitudinally and emitting it perpendicularly) or extensile (vice versa).
+This instability ultimately depends upon the nature of the forces generated by the active particles which are treated, at the lowest order, as active force dipoles.
+If these forces are directed towards the center of mass of the particles, the material is contractile, otherwise it is extensile \cite{marchetti}.